Unseen (short story collection): Guts

 A man tries to buy land from another man.
 When the man owning the land refuses, the other man steals his car.
-The man sends his children to look for the car; however, the forest they live near is believed to be haunted by a ghost that can change shape, force people and animals into it, and eat them.
+The man sends his children, Nelson and Danni, to look for the car; however, the forest they live near is believed to be haunted by a ghost that can change shape, force people and animals into it, and eat them.

 Shadows

-A boy goes to the fairground, but has no money, so he offers a job to clean the floor of the house of mirrors.
+A boy called Richard goes to the fairground, but has no money, so he offers a job to clean the floor of the house of mirrors.
 However, all the reflections seem to come to life.

 Squawk Talk

 A rude and foul mouthed boy gets a toilet seat stuck to his head (and a parrot following him) and insults whoever teases him about it.
 But when the boy tries to ask for help or when someone offers him help, the parrot forces him to repeat the insults he had said previously.

 Reception and awards

 Unseen won the Queensland Premier's Literary Award for Children's Books in 1999.